 There are tons of workout programs and types of exercise that burn fat, but my favorite is fasted cardio.

-Even though there are mixed opinions on the benefits of training before you eat in the morning, I strongly believe in this concept.
-To be honest, I recommend it to just about everyone I talk to about training or health.
+Even though there are mixed opinions on the benefits of training before you eat in the morning, I strongly believe in this workout concept, and, I recommend it to just about everyone I talk to about fitness and health.